seanstynes/purple-orange-forest/content/posts/sp-compressor.md

 ---

-#A great mini pedal Compressor capable for parallel compression
+#A great mini pedal compressor capable of awesome parallel compression

 The SP Compressor is one of my favorite pedal compressors.
 It comes in a smaller mini pedal form factor, which saves precious room on your pedal board.
 Plus it has a great sound and allows you to blend the compressed signal with the dry uncompressed signal.
 That way you can dial in some groove and tone but ease it back a bit to keep dynamics and transients.